MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/device-architecture.md

 Let’s talk about these architectures in more detail.

 ### x86
 Choosing x86 is generally the safest configuration for an app package since it will run on nearly every device.
-On some devices, an app package with the x86 configruation won't run, such as the Xbox or some IoT Core devices.
+On some devices, an app package with the x86 configuration won't run, such as the Xbox or some IoT Core devices.

 ### x64
 This configuration is used less frequently than the x86 configuration.
 It should be noted that this configuation is reserved for desktops using 64-bit versions of Windows 10, [UWP apps on Xbox](https://docs.microsoft.com/windows/uwp/xbox-apps/system-resource-allocation), and Windows 10 IoT Core on the Intel Joule.